- Patient Education

 - Dry skin can occur in the cast.
 If this happens do not stick anything in the cast.
 Put some ice on the area or simply rinse your cast.

-- If your cast has an odor the best thing you can do is to rinse it out really good with tap water.
+- If your cast has an odor the best thing you can do is to rinse it with a steady stream of clean water.
 Putting any perfumes, powders, Febreeze, etc. can irritate the skin and make the odor worse.

 Some pain around the fracture site is to be expected.
 To help decrease the pain and swelling after injury: